rcjj98/tp/docs/UserGuide.md

 &nbsp;
 ### Listing all scheduled interviews: `list [i]`
-Shows a list of all scheduled interviews in the address book.
+Shows a list of all scheduled interviews in the HRConnect.

 Format: `list [i]`

 &nbsp;
 ### Clearing all interviews: `clear [i]`
-Clears all interviews from the address book.
+Clears all interviews from the HRConnect.

 Format: `clear [i]`